zack-bitcoin/amoveo-docs/design/land_registry.md

   - price of the new land plot

 * link
   -if you own land plots that are physically adjacent, and you don't want to sell one without selling both, then they can be linked.
 The new price is the sum of the old prices.
 The new balance is the sum of the old balances.
+This is also used to change which of your linked plots is the parent.
   - a point in the master land plot.
   - a list of points in child land plots that you want to link.